-Finding your best golf swing is a matter of balance -- literally.
-Your brain is telling you to swing hard with your golf swing in order to hit the ball farther.
-But if you don’t have good balance figured out before you take that mighty swing, the odds that you will produce a pure shot at the target are not very good.
+Finding your best golf swing is a matter of balance.
+Your brain is telling you to swing hard in order to hit the ball farther.
+But if you don’t have balance figured out before you take that mighty swing, the odds that you'll produce a shot at the target are subpar.

 Think about the effortless power many Tour Pros exhibit each week on TV.
 They all make what we would consider to be a fast, powerful pass at the ball.
 But, how often do you see that in combination with losing their balance?
 Just about never.

 As Hit IT Great’s Coach Joey D points out, if your body can’t acquire balance in your swing, it has but one choice in trying to maintain control — deceleration.
 And that’s the last thing you want in your quest for more speed and distance.

 Joey’s got a couple of great Tour-proven drills to help you improve your balance and, in turn, your overall game.